MicrosoftDocs/winrt-api/windows.graphics.holographic/holographiccamerarenderingparameters_setfocuspoint_1040378076.md

 The velocity vector of the focus point in the specified coordinate system.

 ## -remarks
 There are two types of LSR your app can use - Planar LSR and Depth LSR.
+Planar LSR is used by HoloLens and Windows Mixed Reality devices.
+Depth LSR is available on HoloLens 2.

 Planar LSR is the default mode where the platform stabilizes a single plane in the scene.
 This function allows you to specify that plane.
 If you set a manual focus point, you must set it again each frame, or it will reset to its default.
 Otherwise, the default focus point will be 2 meters away from the headset, with a normal facing the headset.